Information about the cultural and heritage strategy for King's Lynn

 - A survey and extensive engagement was undertaken by the Town Board in July 2024 to further understand local people’s aspirations for King’s Lynn which will form a new set of priorities for future investment in the town.

-- Follow up workshops were held in September 2024 to reflect on the feedback we have received so far on heritage, culture and creativity in King’s Lynn.
+- Follow up workshops were held in September and a follow up in November 2024 to reflect on the feedback we have received so far on heritage, culture and creativity in King’s Lynn.

 Key themes emerging